TimoliaDE/HowTo/docs/ranks/premium.en.md

 In addition to the Pixel you receive due to your rank, you'll get the Pixel of the booster added on top, so you can earn more pixels than ever before.

 ## The payment methods
-You can support Timolia with a donation either by Buycraft (PayPal, bank transfer).
-Payments via Buycraft are processed directly on the server.
+You can pay by either PayPal, Google Pay, Apple Pay or Credit-/Debitcard in our shop.
+You will automatically receive your rank on the server after completing the purchase.

 Click [<strong>here</strong>](https://shop.timolia.de)/ to donate via Buycraft (shop.timolia.de).

 ## I did not receive my rank, what can I do?
 Payments can take a while.
-If your rank is still not there 24 hours after placing your order, please contact us in out support channel.
+If your rank is still not there 24 hours after placing your order, please contact us in our support channels.
 After providing a few details about your purchase, the order will be processed by a responsible team member.
 Since this process must be done manually, it may also take a few hours.